minchinweb/minchin.pelican.readers.commonmark/Readme.rst

 CommonMark Reader for Pelican
 =============================

-*Powered by Markdown-IT*
+*Powered by Markdown-IT-Py*

-This plugin is intended to be a roughly drop-in replacement for Pelican's built-in Markdown Reader (the "reader" is the part of Pelican that turns your source files into something Pelican can assemble into a website.)
-As this uses a CommonMark implementation of Markdown, there are be subtle differences when compared to the output of Pelican's built in Markdown Reader; if you are particular about your site output, it may require building the site with the two readers, and running a diff on the two outputs, and tweaking your source files (or adding Markdown plugins here) until the output is what you want.
+This plugin is intended to be a roughly drop-in replacement for Pelican's built-in Markdown Reader (the "reader" is the part of Pelican that turns your source files into something Pelican can assemble into a website).
+As this uses a CommonMark implementation of Markdown (specifically, `markdown-it-py
+<https://github.com/executablebooks/markdown-it-py>`_, there are be subtle
+differences when compared to the output of Pelican's built in Markdown Reader (which relies on `Python-Markdown <https://python-markdown.github.io/>`_);
+if you are particular about your site output, it may require building the site with the two readers, and running a diff on the two outputs, and tweaking your source files (or adding Markdown plugins here) until the output is what you want.

 When I set out to build this plugin, I (naively) thought I would stick to a "pure" CommonMark/Markdown implementation, but I quickly realized that I like